 Well, sh*t… sure enough, the mere fact of writing about this is giving me a feeling very similar to what I experience when I’m feeling “that way“.

 We are NEVER ALONE.

-I’m committed to keeping things real for you guys -ALWAYS- I just can’t be that public person/influencer that keeps her feed annoyingly curated on pastel colors or tones of gray, posts only recipes & cute food pictures and has a perfectly happy life because that’s not real… that’s not me!
+I’m committed to keeping things real for you guys -ALWAYS- I just can’t be that girl who keeps her feed annoyingly curated on pastel colors or tones of gray, posts only recipes & cute food pictures and has a perfectly happy life because that’s not real… that’s not me!

 Anxiety And Depression In Latinas

 Common mental health disorders among Latinos and Latinas are: anxiety disorder, major depression, posttraumatic stress disorder (PTSD) and alcoholism.

 While Latino communities show similar susceptibility to mental illness as the general population, unfortunately, we experience disparities in access to treatment and in the quality of treatment we receive.

 As the National Alliance On Mental Illness (NAMI) reports, the prevalence of depression in Latino women is higher (46%) than Latino men (19.6%).
 But very few acknowledge it or let alone, seek help… “This inequality puts us at a higher risk for more severe and persistent forms of mental health conditions.
 As a community, Latinos are less likely to seek mental health treatment because of the stigma it carries in our culture. the Latino community does not talk about mental health issues.
 There is little information about this topic.
 We cannot know what nobody has taught us.
 Many Latinos do not seek treatment because they don’t recognize the signs and symptoms of mental health conditions or know where to find help”.